 - 1 Feb 1951

 Wait a minute!
 Most of these make sense, but how can a date be “18660?”
-PCs track dates by counting from January 1, 1900.
+PCs track dates by counting from the start date of January 1, 1900.
 If you count the days between January 1, 1900, and the date we entered, February 1, 1951, there are 18,660 days.
 I’m assuming Excel is correct; I didn’t count them personally.
 Oh, and FYI – Macintosh computers sometimes count days differently.

 Go back up to Cell A1 by clicking on it.
 In all my lessons, I say “click” when I mean for you to click the left button on your mouse, and “right-click” to click the correct button.
 When you click on a cell, a green rectangle surrounds the cell to show that it is active.